Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Hawk-Dove game

-Majority of players choose $Hawk$ strategy when $r>s/2$ while majority choose $Dove$ strategy when $r<s/2$.
-Notably, we see game magnetisation being zero at $r=s/2$.
-This is because NE mapping picks out mixed strategy Nash equilibrium $(\sigma,\sigma)$ in this case and follows that path.
-At $r=s/2$, Nash equilibrium is the state where players have equal probability of choosing either Hawk or Dove strategy and game magnetisation becomes zero.
-Game magnetisation vanishes in infinite noise (i.e., $\beta \xrightarrow{} 0$ or $T \xrightarrow{} \infty$) limit.
-This is because noise (or, increasing temperature) randomizes strategy of each player and at infinite noise, players choose strategies randomly leading to equal number of Hawks and Doves giving game magnetisation as zero.
-Interestingly, we see game magnetisation being zero in zero noise (i.e., $\beta \xrightarrow{} \infty$ or, $T\xrightarrow{} 0$) limit as well.
-To further understand this, we will look at average payoff per player in both $\beta \xrightarrow{} \infty$ as well as $\beta \xrightarrow{} 0$ limits in the next subsection.
+Most players choose the $Hawk$ strategy when $r > s/2$, while most choose the $Dove$ strategy when $r<s/2$.
+Notably, we see game magnetization being zero at $r = s/2$.
+It is because NE mapping picks out mixed strategy Nash equilibrium $(\sigma,\sigma)$ in this case and follows that path.
+At $r = s/2$, Nash equilibrium is where players have an equal probability of choosing either Hawk or Dove strategy, and game magnetization become zero.
+Game magnetization vanishes in infinite noise (i.e., $\beta \xrightarrow{} 0$ limit.
+It is because noise randomizes each player's strategy.
+At infinite noise, players choose strategies randomly, leading to an equal number of Hawks and Doves, giving game magnetization as zero.
+Interestingly, we see game magnetization being zero in zero noise (i.e., $\beta \xrightarrow{} \infty$ ) limit.